Integrated Head Protection System: Design

 The IHPS, combined with Military Combat Eye Protection (MCEP), completes the head protection portion of the Soldier Protection System.
 The IHPS is claimed to be 5% lighter than previous helmets, while offering improved blunt force impact, passive hearing and ballistic protection.
 An optional 2 lb/.9 kg applique armor plate is available for further improved ballistic protection.
+The original IHPS protects against pistol-fired projectiles and fragmentation, while the Next Generation IHPS increases protection to rifle-fired projectiles.
+The IHPS comes in small, medium, large and extra large sizes.

 The IHPS uses a boltless chinstrap retention system, unlike previous helmets that needed pre drilled holes for bolts that fastened the chinstrap to the helmet, which created ballistic weakpoints.
 The IHPS has an optional mandible with eye shield for maxillofacial protection, and side rails for attaching equipment like flashlights, cameras and helmet mounted headsets.
-Both the legacy PVS-14 and PSQ-20 night vision devices can be mounted, as well as the new ENVG-B. In late 2021, Avon Protection Ceradyne announced the completed development of a proprietary rail-mounted adapter for 3M-produced Peltor ComTac headsets, likely in response to the common complaint among troops that the helmet previously lacked the communications integration capabilities that are quickly becoming the norm with the rising popularity of high-cut style helmets.
+Both the legacy AN/PVS-14 and AN/PSQ-20 night vision devices can be mounted, as well as the new AN/PSQ-42 ENVG-B. The IHPS comes issued with a basic night vision baseplate and OCP helmet cover.

+In late 2021, Avon Protection Ceradyne announced the completed development of a proprietary rail-mounted adapter for 3M-produced Peltor ComTac headsets, likely in response to the common complaint among troops that the helmet previously lacked the communications integration capabilities that are quickly becoming the norm with the rising popularity of high-cut style helmets.